Towards a Practical, Budget-Oblivious Algorithm for the Adwords Problem under Small Bids: Introduction

 This is done in Algorithm \ref{alg.main}.
-Almost all of our new ideas, on the probabilistic front, were obtained in the process analyzing this algorithm.
+Almost all of our new ideas, on the probabilistic front, needed to attack \textsc{Small} were obtained in the process analyzing this algorithm.
 First, since vertex $j$ is not split into $k_j$ copies, we cannot talk about the contribution of edges anymore.
 Even worse, we don't have individual vertices for keeping track of the revenue accrued from each match, as per the scheme of \cite{Eden2018economic}.
 Our algorithm gets around this difficulty by accumulating revenue in the same ``account'' each time bidder $j$ gets matched.
 The corresponding random variable, $r_j$, is called the {\em total revenue} of bidder $j$, for want of a better name, see Remark \ref{rem.names}.
-Lower bounding $\bE[r_j]$ is much more tricky than lower bounding the revenue of a good in OBM, since it involves ``teasing apart'' the $k_j$ accumulations made into this account; this is done in Lemma \ref{lem.star}.
+Lower bounding $\bE[r_j]$ is much more tricky than lower bounding the revenue of a good in \textsc{OBM}, since it involves ``teasing apart'' the $k_j$ accumulations made into this account; this is done in Lemma \ref{lem.star}.

-A replacement is also needed for the key lemma in the analysis of RANKING, namely Lemma \ref{lem.edge}, which lower bounds the contribution of each edge.
+The key fact needed in the analysis of \textsc{Ranking} is that for each edge $e = (i, j)$ in the underlying graph, its expected contribution to the matching produced is at least $(1 - 1/e)$.
+For this purpose, the random variable, $u_e$, called {\em threshold}, is defined in \cite{Va.MFCS}.

+For analyzing \textsc{Single-Valued}, a replacement is needed for this lemma.
 For this purpose, we give the notion of a {\em $j$-star}, denoted $X_j$, which consists of bidder $j$ together with edges to $k_j$ of its neighbors in $G$, see Definition \ref{def.j-star}.
 The contribution of $j$-star $X_j$, is denoted by $\bE[X_j]$, which is also defined in Definition \ref{def.j-star}.
 Finally, using the lower bound on $\bE[r_j]$, Lemma \ref{lem.star} gives a lower $\bE[X_j]$ for {\em every} $j$-star, $X_j$.
 This lemma crucially uses a new random variable, called {\em truncated threshold}, see Definition \ref{def.threshold-Single}.